 Bell 1 and 2 alternate, but if too difficult, all play Bell 2.

-The Dundunba part needs to be simplified when playing fast:
+The Dundunba part might need to be simplified when playing fast, maybe like this:

 Bell 1 X...X...X...X...X...X...X...X...